dharmab/skyeye/README.md

 SkyEye is a [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
 A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages

 SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same computer as SkyEye.
 No cloud APIs are required.
 It works with any DCS mission, singleplayer or multiplayer.
 No special scripting or mission editor setup is required.
-You can even run SkyEye on your own PC to provide GCI service on a remote multiplayer server.
+You can run it for less than a nickel per hour on a cloud server, or run it on a PC in your home.

 SkyEye is under active development.
 All of the radio calls I planned to support have been implemented - but there is still lots of work to do on performance, quality, accessibility, and additional features.
 To see what I'm working on, check out the [milestones](https://github.com/dharmab/skyeye/milestones?direction=asc&sort=due_date&state=open)!